MicrosoftDocs/cpp-docs/docs/mfc/reference/cfiledialog-class.md

  The pointer to the internal COM object for the `CFileDialog`.
 It is your responsibility to release this pointer appropriately.

 ### Remarks
- Use this function only under Windows Vista or later with an object that has *bVistaStyle* set to `true`.
-If you use this function when *bVistaStyle* is `false`, it will return `NULL` in release mode and throw an assertion in debug mode.
+ Use this function only under Windows Vista or later with an object that has *bVistaStyle* set to TRUE.
+If you use this function when *bVistaStyle* is FALSE, it will return NULL in release mode and throw an assertion in debug mode.

  For more information about the `IFileDialogCustomize` interface,  see [IFileDialogCustomize](http://msdn.microsoft.com/library/windows/desktop/bb775912).